All applications are subject to review and approval of the Admissions Committee. Prior to admission the student must submit the following:

 Funds from the School’s endowment are used to provide substantial tuition subsidies for all students in each year of the program.
-The actual cost per student is approximately $3,300 per year, and the annual subsidy per student is over $2000.
-Tuition for 2017 is $1,195
+The actual cost per student is approximately $3,600 per year, and the annual subsidy per student is over $2000.
+This year’s tuition is $1,595

 There is an additional third year fee of $150 for the bank management simulation course, for a total third year tuition of $1,345.
 Tuition includes registration, instruction, all instructional materials, meals and other program fees.

 Housing is available on the Christian Brothers University campus in apartment buildings.
 Each apartment includes four private bedrooms, two baths, a living room, kitchen and laundry room.
 (Male and female students will share separate apartments.)
 If hotel accommodations are preferred, contact the School staff.

 Paul W. Barret, Jr. School of Banking encourages all students to reside on campus to achieve the full benefit of the program, including opportunities to interact with other students on a professional level as well as socially.
 However, the Board recognizes that it may be more convenient for some local students to reside at home and commute to school.
 Attendance requirements are the same for students who commute and those who reside on campus.

 Payment and Refund Policy